 Ati-Atihan is also one of the festivals which makes it super easy for foreigners to participate.
 You can find shops that sell tribal masks and costumes throughout the city, as well as get your face painted.
 After that, being part of the festivities is as simple as following the music, and just joining the parade throughout the city.

 And second of all, the majority of the crowd at the afterparty are teenagers who act as if they’ve been set off the leash.
-Which means drunk, noisy, bumping into you and throwing up all over the place.
-Since that’s not how you should remember the city of Kalibo and the Mother of All Philippine Festivals, it’s best to enjoy Ati-Atihan during the day, and spend the nights getting enough sleep so that you can party all day along.
+Which means drunk, noisy, bumping into you, and throwing up all over the place.
+Since that’s not how you should remember the city of Kalibo and the Mother of All Philippine Festivals, it’s best to enjoy Ati-Atihan during the day and spend the nights getting enough sleep so that you can party all day long.

 Kalibo Ati-Atihan is an eye-opening experience, whether you are a first-time visitor to the Philippines, or have been lucky to travel to the country previously.
 Truly, it is more fun in the Philippines!